Get rid of your readers!

 Presbyopia: age-related loss of close-up vision

 When we’re young, the lens of the eye is flexible.
 It’s attached to muscles that make it bulge or flatten to focus on objects at different distances.
 Once we hit about age 40, though, the lens begins to harden.
-As the lense loses flexibility, the eye loses the ability to focus on near objects.
+As the lens loses flexibility, the eye loses the ability to focus on near objects.

 This is when we turn to reading glasses—around our necks, in our pockets, in every room of the house.
 Not only is it inconvenient—it’s a reminder every day that we’re getting older!